 Use tape or repositionable adhesive to hang your decorations in a

-window, or a door.
+window or door.
 Use tacks for a bulletin board or to hang the

 cutouts on a wall.
-The ghosts look great hanging from a string.
+The ghosts look great hanging from strings.

 For a jack-o'-lantern mask, add a piece of string to each side of

 the cutout.
 Use tape or punch holes and tie the strings to the mask.